 When the trucks stop rolling …

 Today’s roads are full of trucks hauling products and materials across the US.
 These long-haul rivers are away from home for days and even weeks to bring us what we need, including food and clothes.
 Any truck driver will confirm that this is a lifestyle, not just a job.

 So, you will be surprised by the tons of trucking jobs in the US very few people want to take.
 And consider this, the trucking industry is one of the biggest industries in the US, and it’s still growing.

 America runs on trucks, not on donuts.

-Long–haul truck drivers sleep in their cabins, (sleepers; some have very nice cabins!), but this is not a normal comfy bed, so a good night sleep is also kind of missing.
+Long–haul truck drivers sleep in their cabins, (sleepers; some have very nice cabins!).
+But this is not a normal comfy bed, so a good night’s sleep is also kind of missing.
 This then leads to sleep deprivation, which can be deadly in this profession.

-People say one second inattention could lead to a life of anguish.
+People say one-second distraction could lead to a life of anguish.
 That, in combination with the lack of physical exercise, can be the end of an unhappy tale.

 But let’s say the case is milder.
 The truck driver has felt some pain in the abdominal area, a symptom, which to most of us living the city lifestyle, means doctor’s appointment on the schedule.
 Yet, a truck driver, away from home will often ignore the symptom and eventually forget about it.

-The health related issues are one part of the high turnover in the trucking industry.
+Health-related issues are one part of the high turnover in the trucking industry.

 Another very real problem, many truck drivers won’t confess is loneliness and depression.
 If you would like to read one real truck driver’s story about life on the road check Brett Aquila’s story.

 Just last year, the President’s Administration pushed a new law implementing new rules and regulations in the trucking industry.
-They all say it will help the industry and make the America’s roads safer.
-If you haven’t heard of the new law MAP21, or America Moves Ahead for Progress, now is the time to research more about it.
+They all say it will help the industry and make America’s roads safer.
+If you haven’t heard of the new law, MAP21, or America Moves Ahead for Progress, now is the time to research more about it.

 Now, do you see yourself becoming a truck driver?
-Check out “Truck driver’s traits” for more in depth information about becoming a truck driver.
+Check out “Truck driver’s traits” for more in-depth information about becoming a truck driver.

 Do you see an alternative for the trucking industry?
-May be in the future all trucks will be operated by robots, or remotely.
+Maybe in the future, all trucks will be operated by robots, or remotely.